-a.
-Level 1: The actual baseline PMPM will include all costs for global budget services plus all wrap-around payments for all populations whose enrollment is mandatory or voluntary (as defined in Table 2 in paragraph 28).
-The base costs for global budget services will be divided by the total applicable member months to create an aggregate PMPM.
+- a.
+Level 1: The actual baseline PMPM will include all costs for global budget services plus all wrap-around payments for all populations whose enrollment is mandatory or voluntary (as defined in Table 2 in STC 28).
+The base costs for global budget services will be divided by the total applicable member months to create an aggregate PMPM. - b.
+Level 2: The actual baseline PMPM will include all level 1 costs plus all other Medicaid service expenditures attributable to 2011 for all individuals in both mandatory and voluntary populations.
+The total base costs for global budget services will be divided by the total applicable member months.